 Poor Sleep & Fatigue

 Children with autism often have difficulty falling asleep and staying asleep.
 And by default, the parents also have sleep difficulties.
 It can be physically and mentally draining for the whole family.
 Parents of children with autism also spend more time, at least two hours more, caregiving than parents of typical-developing children.
-This too contributes to exhaustion.
+This also contributes to exhaustion.
 Chronic fatigue can lead to higher levels of stress and other mental health conditions.

 Financial Struggles